goonstation/goonstation/.github/DEV_GUIDE.md

 ## Making Changes :lower_left_fountain_pen:

- First, let's talk about **branches**.
+All changes you make should be done on branches.
+But first, what is a branch?

--A branch is an alternative version of a codebase.
+Put simply, a branch is an alternative version of a codebase.
 Their lifecycle usually consists of being created, being committed, then being re-merged into the main codebase.
 -A commit is an update you make to a branch.
 Think of it a saved version of said branch, or a batch of changes you make with an associated timestamp.
 The lovely thing about Github is that each individual merge and commit you make is reversible. so if you make a horrible mistake and are plagued with thousands of errors, you can simply revert the changes.
 There will be more on that in the Git Graph section.